ConacBreslin/CBBridge/README.md

 Features

 Responsiveness on all device sizes.
 The Alert banner disappears on small screens.
 The Navbar collapses and dismisses on tap on small screens.
 The homepage is clear with obvious links to all sections and conveys the image of a modern club that is also sociable and fun.
 The About Bridge Section gives a brief outline the game of bridge and provides links to more in-depth information.
 The Learn Bridge with Us section gives information on all aspects of classes.

-The Play Bridge with US section gives information on all aspects of play.
+The Play Bridge with Us section gives information on all aspects of play.

--	The Sign Up section collects user information and allows the user to sign up, and has a Modal to alert visitor to changes due to Covid restrictions.
+The Sign Up section collects user information and allows the user to sign up, and has a Modal to alert visitor to changes due to Covid restrictions.